junhohong/lootmetaverse-data/README.md

 - `output/loot.json` contains all tokenIds and their attributes.
 - `output/occurences.json` contains the number of occurences by attribute.
 - `output/rare.json` contains a mapping of `lootId` to `score` (which is the sum of number of occcrences of each child attribute for a `lootId`), sorted ascending by `score`.
 It also includes `rarest` which is how rare the loot bags attributes are (`1` == `rarest`, `8000` == `least rare`).
-- `output/images.json` contains the base64 encoded SVG of each tokenId

 ## Run locally